pyglet provides multiple types of keyboard input abstraction:

 Some keystrokes or key combinations normally bypass applications and are handled by the operating system.
 Some examples are Alt+Tab (Command+Tab on Mac OS X) to switch applications and the keys mapped to Expose on Mac OS X.

 You can disable these hot keys and have them behave as ordinary keystrokes for your application.
 This can be useful if you are developing a kiosk application which should not be closed, or a game in which it is possible for a user to accidentally press one of these keys.

 To enable this mode, call

-which it should apply.
-On Mac OS X the dock and menu bar
+on the window it should apply to.
+On Mac OS X, the dock and menu bar

 will slide out of view while exclusive keyboard is activated.

 The following restrictions apply on Windows:

 Users will still be able to switch applications through:

 the Windows key

 The following restrictions apply on Mac OS X: